johnnykfeng/sigtica-table-extraction/README.md

 Test the code by running `run_TableExtractor.py` or equivalent `.ipynb` file.
 It should apply the Table Extractor on the sample images provided in this repo.

 ## Project Status
 This project is now useable.
-Incrementally improvements shoud be made in a separate branch.
+Any changes or improvements shoud be made in a separate branch.

 ## Future developments:
 - Figure out how to run table extraction in parallel
 - Implement header structures properly into dataframe
-- Measure performance on well-known datasets such as ICDAR 2019
 - Further training the model via transfer learning
 - Deploying this model onto a web app